kongo2002/eventuate-chaos/README.md

 ### failures

 From now on you may introduce any kind of failure the [blockade][blockade] tool supports.
-This is my personal preference but I like to inspect the current [eventuate][eventuate] node's status in a [tmux](https://tmux.github.io/) split window while I modify the cluster's condition with `tmux split-window "docker logs -f chaos"`.

 ##### partition one cassandra node